OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    The reason - ADD driver must ask QSINIT about disk location.

    By default this HDD contain one primary partition, formatted with FAT or FAT32 (depends on size).
-This can be altered by RAMDISK command keys or manual partition creation by DMGR command.
+You can format it into HPFS too.
+Variants available via RAMDISK command keys or manual partition creation by DMGR command.

    You can put swap file to this disk :)